 Research colleagues Bill Gentry and Stephen Young understand the challenges facing frontline leaders and their direct reports — though they love their jobs and enjoy working together, sometimes in his role as the team’s leader, Bill falls short, causing Stephen and others on his team to feel disengaged.
 Here are the 4 areas where leaders like Bill can be more strategic and impactful in increasing engagement levels of his team members like Stephen.

-Whether it’s our jobs, our organizations, our coworkers, or our bosses, if just one of these 4 areas of employee engagement is at a sub-optimal level, it can affect whether we want to stay or leave our organizations.
-And it’s not uncommon to occasionally feel disengaged – we know from Gallup that a majority of U.S. workers are not engaged at work.
+It’s not uncommon to occasionally feel disengaged at work – we know from Gallup that a majority of U.S. workers are not engaged at work.
 For millennials in particular, the numbers are troubling; 71% of millennials are either not engaged or are actively disengaged.

 So what can new leaders on the frontlines do to help employees become more engaged at work?
 If we can train new leaders on the importance of having an engaged workforce, there is a lot of room to “move the needle” on employee engagement and productivity.
-To that end, we have promoted the 4-factor approach, or what we call E4, which gives frontline leaders (and honestly, any leader at any level of the organization) a simple and intuitive framework to use when working to raise low engagement levels.
+To that end, we have promoted a 4-factor approach that gives frontline leaders (and honestly, any leader at any level of the organization) a simple and intuitive framework to use when working to raise low engagement levels.

 - Job engagement — active involvement and dedication to the job itself

 - Organizational engagement — devotion and passion that is directed toward one’s organization

 - Team engagement — a state of being motivated and excited by one’s coworkers